Existentially closed fields with G-derivations: Finite group schemes and iterative HS-derivations

 \end{cor} \begin{proof} Let $l=p^e+1$ and $x_1,\ldots,x_l\in K$.
 The rank of the corresponding Wronskian matrix from Proposition \ref{wronskian} is at most $p^e$, since there are only $p^e$ operators of the form $D_{\mathbf{i}}$.
 By Proposition \ref{wronskian}, $x_1,\ldots,x_l$ are linearly dependent over $C$. \end{proof}

 We can generalize now the appropriate results from \cite{Zieg2} to the context of $\mathfrak{g}$-derivations.
 Let $K$ be a field of characteristic $p$.
 Then $[K:K^p]=p^l$, where $l\in \Nn\cup \{\infty\}$.
 We call $l$ the \emph{degree of imperfection} of $K$.
 For the definition and properties of separable algebras/field extensions the reader is referred to \cite[Sect.
-26]{mat}. \begin{lemma} Let $\mathbf{K}\subseteq \mathbf{L}$ be an extension of $\mathfrak{g}$-fields.
+26]{mat}.
+The next result is a crucial characterization of the \'{e}tale extensions which we will need for the quantifier elimination results in Section \ref{secmc}. \begin{lemma} Let $\mathbf{K}\subseteq \mathbf{L}$ be an extension of $\mathfrak{g}$-fields.
 Let $C_K$ (resp. $C_L$) be the constant field of $\mathbf{K}$ (resp. $\mathbf{L}$).
 Then we have the following. \begin{enumerate} \item The field $K$ is linearly disjoint from $C_L$ over $C_K$.